SidewaysEarth/VerifiableCommunity/Readme.md

 3. When the admin logs in, they see the list of members who do not have emails and have not claimed their VC.
 They can “copy link” and send it to the member via any electronic method they want.

-### Revoke membership, upgrade or downgrade (from provisional to full member, for example)
+### Revoke membership, upgrade or downgrade (from provisional to full member, for example) {#revoke-membership-upgrade-or-downgrade-from-provisional-to-full-member-for-example}